ashwanik56/ashwanik56/README.md

 Here are a few projects I've been working on recently:

-PERSONAL PROJECTS
-Continuous Integration/Delivery (CI/CD)
+- Continuous Integration/Delivery (CI/CD)
-  Build a CI/CD pipeline for a simple web application based on tools like Jenkins, GitLab CI, or GitHub Action to automate the build, test, and deployment processes.
+    - Build a CI/CD pipeline for a simple web application based on tools like Jenkins, GitLab CI, or GitHub Action to automate the build, test, and deployment processes.
-Containerization
+- Containerization
-  Dockerize an application and orchestrate containers using Docker Compose or Kubernetes.
+    - Dockerize an application and orchestrate containers using Docker Compose or Kubernetes.
 Demonstrate the ability to create reproducible and portable environments.
-Custom Theme
+- Custom Theme
-  Build a custom theme for WordPress based on core PHP.
+    - Build a custom theme for WordPress based on core PHP.
-Expense Tracker
+- Expense Tracker
-  Developed an expense tracker where user can add their income and expenses, categorize transaction, and view a summary of their financial activities.
+    - Developed an expense tracker where user can add their income and expenses, categorize transaction, and view a summary of their financial activities.
-Authentication System
+- Authentication System
-  Build a user authentication system using Firebase or a custom server.
+    - Build a user authentication system using Firebase or a custom server.
 Implement features like user registration, login, password rest and protected routes.

 Feel free to check out my repositories for more!